colindoyle0000/colindoyle-website/content/stateconlaw2026spring-material/slides/05-interp.md

 # Cases - Differently Worded Provisions

 **Racing Association of Central Iowa v.
+Fitzgerald**

-Fitzgerald** 675 N.W.2d 1 (Iowa 2004)
+675 N.W.2d 1 (Iowa 2004)

 **State v.
 Brown**

 930 N.W.2d 840 (Iowa 2019)

 —

-# [fit] Racing Association of Central Iowa v.
+# Racing Association of Central Iowa v.
 Fitzgerald
 675 N.W.2d 1 (Iowa 2004)

 —

 **U.S. Constitution, Fourteenth Amendment**

 No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State … deny to any person within its jurisdiction the equal protection of the laws.

 **Iowa Constitution, Article 1, § 6**

 All laws of a general nature shall have a uniform operation; the general assembly shall not grant to any citizen, or class of citizens, privileges or immunities, which, upon the same terms shall not apply equally to all citizens.

 ---